MI-AFP/tutorials/tutorials/05_functions-typeclasses.md

 (><) :: [a] -> [a] -> [a]
 ```

-By default, its asociativity is left - as you can easily observe:
+By default, its asociativity is left, as you can observe:

 ```
 Prelude> "abc" >< "xyz" >< "klm"